RBS told to slash remains of investment bank

-LONDON Dec 19 Royal Bank of Scotland may halve the size of its already shrunken investment bank after its majority shareholder, the British government, took a more assertive stance and told it to focus on its core rump of UK clients.
+LONDON Royal Bank of Scotland (RBS.L) may halve the size of its already shrunken investment bank after its majority shareholder, the government, took a more assertive stance and told it to focus on its core rump of UK clients.

 Stricter banking regulations and low profitability across the industry had already prompted RBS to sharpen its knife on an investment bank that has halved in size in the last three years.

-"RBS needs to go further and the management agrees," British finance minister George Osborne told politicians on Monday.
+"RBS needs to go further and the management agrees," Chancellor George Osborne told politicians on Monday.

 It needed to make "further significant reductions" and cut back riskier businesses that are heavy users of capital or funding, Osborne said, capping a set of far-reaching reforms for Britain's banks.